Buckskin Gulch and Paria Canyon Backpacking Guide

 • Paria Canyon, Kanab National Geographic Map – A good topo map is essential for any backpacking trip, and this one is detailed and reliable.
 It has information on trailheads, campsites, mileage, and water sources.

 • We use Caltopo to research trips, plan routes, and print maps for many of our backpacking adventures.
-It takes a little time to learn the tool, but it’s is an excellent resource.
+Learning the tool takes a little time, but it’s an excellent resource.

-• We use Gaia GPS for on-trail navigation on most of our backpacking trips.
+• On most of our backpacking trips, we use Gaia GPS for on-trail navigation.
 We always bring a topo map and compass, but Gaia is an excellent tool in the field.

 • BLM-Buckskin Gulch Website – This website offers a good overview of information you’ll need to hike in the Buckskin Gulch area.